-Type of Fee Description Amount Loan Fee Fee charged for the initial processing of a loan request \$175 general purpose including preparation of amortization schedule. loan \$325 primary residence loan Distribution Fee Fee charged for processing a distribution of plan assets. \$75 Residual Distribution Fee Fee charged for processing of residual distributions initiated \$25 by Paychex.
+Type of Fee Description Amount Loan Fee Fee charged for the initial processing of a loan \$175 general purpose request including preparation of amortization schedule. loan \$325 primary residence loan Distribution Fee Fee charged for processing a distribution of plan assets. \$75 Residual Distribution Fee Fee charged for processing of residual distributions \$25 initiated by Paychex.
 Residual distributions pay out any remaining money added to the account after a full distribution.
 Wire/ACH Fee Fee charged for sending loans and distributions as an \$18 automated clearing house (ACH) transaction or via wire transfer.
-Stale Check Fee Fees charged by third-party Stale Check Vendor (Mid Atlantic Assessed by Trust Company) to participants who fail to cash their third-party Stale distribution check or for Distributions otherwise returned if Check Vendor. made by EFT, wire or such other means of transfer, 180 days after the distribution was made.
-Participant Search Fee Fee charged in event participant fails to request distribution \$65 during a plan termination and search is performed to determine current address.
+Stale Check Fee Fees charged by third-party Stale Check Vendor (Mid Assessed by Atlantic Trust Company) to participants who fail to third-party Stale cash their distribution check or for Distributions Check Vendor. otherwise returned if made by EFT, wire or such other means of transfer, 180 days after the distribution was made.
+Participant Search Fee Fee charged in event participant fails to request - distribution during a plan termination and search is \$65 performed to determine current address.
 Check Reissue Fee Fee charged for requiring a change in the method of \$75 distribution from cash to rollover or vice versa.

-Managed Account Fee Fee for using GuidedChoice® managed account services.
+Type of Fee Description Amount Managed Account Fee Fee for using GuidedChoice® managed account services.
 45 bps or .45% of the GuidedChoice® provides investment advisory services to first \$100,000 in retirement Participants.
-Services are delivered through assets with an annual online-based software, telephone, paper application and maximum of \$450 face-to-face meetings.
-Individuals may receive projections of regardless of asset potential income at retirement, based upon the current value level.
-These fees are of retirement assets, expected future contributions, earnings prorated and charged on and social security.
-Based upon specific information, income, a quarterly basis. asset level, risk tolerance and the retirement goal established, recommended changes to saving rate, investment allocation, risk level and retirement age may be provided.
+Services are delivered assets with an annual through online-based software, telephone, paper maximum of \$450 application and face-to-face meetings.
+Individuals may regardless of asset receive projections of potential income at retirement, level.
+These fees are based upon the current value of retirement assets, prorated and charged on expected future contributions, earnings and social a quarterly basis. security.
+Based upon specific information, income, asset level, risk tolerance and the retirement goal established, recommended changes to saving rate, investment allocation, risk level and retirement age may be provided.
 Paychex does not deliver the GuidedChoice® managed account services or make recommendations as to the selection of an advice provider or investments.
-Front/Back-End Load Fee Sales charge or commission to compensate a sales intermediary, None/waived such as a broker or financial advisor, for their time and expertise in selecting an appropriate investment option for the investor.

-Type of Fee Description Amount Redemption Fee A fee assessed by an investment company to discourage Refer to Section II, Fee short-term in and out trading of mutual fund shares. and Expense Information Redemption fees are credited directly to the investments' of the Investment Chart. assets, not to the investment company.
+Front/Back-End Load Fee Sales charge or commission to compensate a sales None/waived intermediary, such as a broker or financial advisor, for their time and expertise in selecting an appropriate investment option for the investor.
+Redemption Fee A fee assessed by an investment company to discourage Refer to Section II, Fee short-term in and out trading of mutual fund shares. and Expense Information Redemption fees are credited directly to the of the Investment Chart. investments' assets, not to the investment company.
 They are quoted as a percentage of sale proceeds sold within a specified period of time.
-Qualified Domestic Fee charged to the Participant for calculation and division of \$500 or as set forth on Relations Order (QDRO) individual Participants Plan assets pursuant to a QDRO. the QDRO determination of Processing Fee status paperwork.
+Qualified Domestic Fee charged to the Participant for calculation and \$500 or as set forth on Relations Order (QDRO) division of individual Participants Plan assets the QDRO determination of Processing Fee pursuant to a QDRO. status paperwork.